pixelstorm/coding_guidelines_custom_builds/README.md

 # Custom Coding
 1. Prefix all functions with pxs_ and tables with a unique white_label prefix.
 1. Provide comments for functions and templates.

+### Design
+1. Usually we design at the 1440px screen width.
+1. Our points breaks, with mobile first standard:
+   - 480px
+   - 768px
+   - 1024px
+   - 1280px
+   - 1440px
+   - 1600px
+   - 1920px
+1. We need to export our design to Zeplin, so please use : Sketch / Adobe XD / Figma / Photoshop to design.

 # Filestructure
 ```